I'm a Gen AI Maximalist and Why You Should Be, Too

 This is a signal that the gen AI era is still early in its infancy.
 The build-out of this capacity and continued advancements in the algorithms, tooling, and ecosystem will push us closer to that 1:1 ratio of producers to consumers (one might still consume content or a model produced by a creator, but producing a personalized version of it will be a prompt away).

-Meta invested billions in creating the next content platform: virtual reality only to have the Metaverse largely fizzle.
+Meta invested billions in creating the next content platform — virtual reality — only to have the Metaverse largely fizzle.
 But what if a Star Trek inspired holodeck-lite experience isn’t far in the future?
 What if the Meta Quest could deliver that virtual experience, tailored to each consumer’s specific interests and tastes?
+What if it could render any world and any experience from just a few lines of text?

 Closing Thoughts

-While I have no specific thoughts on artificial general intelligence (AGI), my framework for thinking about gen AI is drawn from this concept of “bandwidth” that my coworker shared with me almost two decades ago.
+While I do not yet have concrete thoughts on artificial general intelligence (AGI) and “singularity”, my framework for thinking about generative AI is drawn from this concept of “bandwidth” that my coworker shared with me almost two decades ago.

 The pattern is obvious: at each stage of bandwidth expansion, the ratio of producers to consumers increases and generative AI seems to be the engine that will push this ratio ever closer to 1.
 The expansion always moves from text to images to audio to video to interactive.
 To power this expansion, expect to see continued investments by the likes of Nvidia, Microsoft, Meta, Google, and Apple into generative AI.

 It is easy to look at the middling state of generated content today and dismiss “AI” as a dud; an over-hyped promise that has under-delivered.
-But history has shown that technology that expands bandwidth for content and decreases the friction for production and distribution will ultimately prevail and deliver riches.
+But history has shown that technology that expands bandwidth for content and decreases the friction for production and distribution — from the printing press to the World Wide Web — will ultimately prevail and deliver riches.